Many opportunities – take it from Secretary of State John F. Kerry:

 Fields in Which Our Majors Are Currently Employed:

-- Business (Examples: a major who just earned her M.B.A. and is Consulting; a major who owns her own India Import-Export Company; a major who is a Project Manager for a pharmaceutical company)
+- Business (Examples: Two of our female majors own their own businesses, Dolma Fair Trade and Organic Body Sculpting; in addition, one major just earned her M.B.A. and is Consulting; one major is a Project Manager for a pharmaceutical company)

-- Education (Example: NEWS FLASH!
-Read Prof. Tim Marquis’s – CLA 2000 – just published, acclaimed study of Paul, Transient Apostle: Paul, Travel and the Rhetoric of Empire, Yale Univ Press 2013)
+- Education/Teaching (Example: NEWS FLASH!
+Read Prof. Tim Marquis‘s – CLA 2000 – just published, acclaimed study of Paul, Transient Apostle: Paul, Travel and the Rhetoric of Empire, Yale Univ Press 2013)

-- Humanitarian Aid & Human Rights (International Examples: Physicians for Human Rights; Satellite Sentinel Project; Harvard Humanitarian Initiative)
+- Humanitarian Aid & Human Rights (Examples: majors who are directors or program coordinators at Physicians for Human Rights; Satellite Sentinel Project; Harvard Humanitarian Initiative; Friends of Africa International; Habitat for Humanity)

 - Current majors know that if they are interested in any of these fields we will put them in touch with these graduates.